enolive/why-tdd/why-tdd.md

 * Tests as a security net
 * Code is cleaner
-* Small number of code smells
+* Small amount of code smells

 ![code smells](images/code-smells.png)